matheus23/irreactive.com/content/power-of-types.md

 At the same time, `combineMap` is a little more complex: The function takes another parameter and also has an additional type parameter (`b`) compared to `combine`.

-Therefore, if a user only had `combine` available and didn't want to accept a performance penalty, she'd have to write the `combine` logic herself, even though `combine` and `combineMap` are 'equivalent'.
+Therefore, if a user only had `combine` available and didn't want to accept a performance penalty, she'd have to write the `combine` logic herself, even though `combine` and `combineMap` are equivalent in power.